jccazeaux/jacks/README.md

 	status : <http status code>,
 	statusText : <http status text>,
 	responseText : <raw response body>,
 	response : <parsed response body.
 The parser is selected with Content-Type header.
-If no parser is found, will contain the raw response body>
-	headers : <response headers>
+If no parser is found, will contain the raw response body>, headers : <response headers>
 }
 ```